 If any of your medications are mouth rinses, take out your dentures before rinsing or swishing the medication.
 This will help the medications work better and will keep your mouth from getting infected again.
 Tell your doctor or nurse if you have pain or discomfort in your mouth.

-Dryness of the mouth is another symptom you may have for 3 to 4 months or longer after your transplant.
-Don’t use commercial, alcohol-based mouthwashes or hydrogen peroxide.
-They will dry and irritate your mouth.
+You may have mouth dryness for 3 to 4 months or longer after your transplant.
+Don’t use store-bought, alcohol-based mouthwashes or hydrogen peroxide.
+They’ll dry and irritate your mouth.
 Instead, use a mild salt water rinse.
 Make it by mixing together: